Articdive/JNoise/.github/README.md

 Normally if you are using an IDE, the code-completition is intuitive enough to use this library without having to check for features.

-Example: Creating a Noise-Generator using Perlin Noise with Cosine Interpolation.
+Example: Creating a noise-generator using Perlin Noise with cosine Interpolation.
 ```java
         JNoise perlinCosine = JNoise.newBuilder().perlin().setInterpolation(InterpolationType.COSINE).setSeed(1729).build();
 ```